nf-core/eager/docs/usage.md

-If you find it is a common error try and fix it yourself by changing your options in your nf-core/eager run - it could be a configuration error on your part - however in some cases it could be an error in the way we've set up the process in nf-core/eager.
+If you find it is a common error try and fix it yourself by changing your options in your nf-core/eager run - it could be a configuration error on your part.
+However in some cases it could be an error in the way we've set up the process in nf-core/eager.

 To further investigate, go to step 2.

 #### 1b Nextflow reports an 'error executing process' with no command error

-Alternatively, you may get an error with nextflow itself.
+Alternatively, you may get an error with Nextflow itself.
 The most common one would be a 'process fails' and it looks like the following.

 ```bash